Thursday

 Thankful Thursday

 On Thursdays throughout this year, I plan to post a few thoughts of thanksgiving along with Kim at the Upward Call and others.
 Why don’t you participate by posting your thanksgiving each week, too?
-It’ll be and encouragement to you and to others, I promise.
+It’ll be an encouragement to you and to others, I promise.

 Wednesday